-Kratom isn’t dangerous for most healthy adults, but it’s not without side effects, and pretending otherwise does a disservice to Canadians trying to make informed decisions.
-This guide walks through every common side effect, who’s at higher risk, what’s overblown in the media, and how to use kratom safely.
+For most healthy adults, kratom isn’t dangerous, but it does carry real side effects, and pretending otherwise does Canadians a disservice.
+So let’s be straight with you.
+This guide walks through every common side effect, who’s actually at higher risk, what the headlines blow way out of proportion, and how to stay safe.

 Common, Mild Side Effects